emilio-fv/react-cicd/README.md

 This repo is to test out a simply CI/CD pipeline for a React app using Github Actions

 1. Develop → create the source code
-    1. Use Docker to create a development environment that will run on any device
+    1. Use Docker to create a development environment that will run on any machine
     2. Independent branches will be used for new features, bug fixes, etc.
 2. Build → create production build
     1. When pushed to the development or master branch, production build is created & tested